single-cell-data/mams/specification.md

 # Observation ID class
-General Description: An observation_id is character vector or combination of character vectors used to denote the unique ID of each observation.
+**General Description:** An observation_id is character vector or combination of character vectors used to denote the unique ID of each observation.
 The number of elements in the vector(s) should be the same length as the number of observations in the FOM.
 If multiple vectors, then the combination of elements across the vectors for each combination should be unique.
 The number of elements in the vector(s) should be the same length as the number of observations in the FOM.
 Often compound IDs are created by concatenating multiple types of IDs together when matrices from different sources need to be combined.
 For example, a cell barcode may uniquely define a cell within a given sample, but the same cell barcode may be used across samples.
 To combine cell matrices from different samples, a sample ID can be concatenated with the cell barcode to make each observation ID unique across a group of samples.
 If the OID consists of multiple vectors, then the combination of elements at each position across the vectors should be unique.
 If the OID is a single character vector that is a compound ID, then a character delimiter should be used to separate the fields within a string and denoted with the optional delim field.
 For example, if “Sample_A” has a cell with a barcode of “ACGT” and the delimiter is chosen to be “.”, then the compound ID would be “Sample_A.ACGT”.

-class - Must equal “oid”.
-fom_id - A character string that matches a denotes the corresponding ID for a FOM or FOM group
+**Field:** oid
+**Value:** Character string
+**Description:** Denotes the unique id of the matrix containing the observation IDs and should be unique within the scope of the dataset.

 oid_header - A character string denoting headers of the IDs.
 For example if the matrix contains RNA expression data for cells, then this field can be labeled “cell_id”.
 If the OID is a compound ID with multiple vectors, then this should be a vector of the same length, essentially representing the headers of the OID matrix.
 If the OID is a single-string compound ID, then this field should denote each component of the ID separated by the delim character.
 For example, if the sample_id and cell_id are present, then this field should be “sample_id.cell_id”. oid_delim - A character string denoting the delimiter that can be used to separate compound Observation IDs.
 The recommended delimiter is a period (e.g. “.”).
 If this field is not included, then it will be assumed that the OID is not a compound ID.